-- Increased residential demand from new houses. - Increased business demand from business growth and/or smaller scale fuel-switching away from fossil fuels. - Increased transport demand from the electrification of private and public transport vehicles.
+- Increased residential demand from new houses. - Increased business demand from business growth (expanded business/industry) and/or smaller scale fuel-switching away from fossil fuels. - Increased transport demand from the electrification of private and public transport vehicles.

-Where possible, we have included additional public EV charging stations, where EECA are aware of these.
+Where possible, we have included additional public EV charging stations, where EECA is aware of these.